susukin0/netsmasher/README.md

 # netsmasher
-allows you to see & scan ips in your network
+Allows you to see & scan ips in your network
 ## CLONNING and COMPILE-RUNNING

 ```sh